 Can you give me uptime guarantees and a service level agreement (SLA)?

 For paying customers, yes.
 Please see the details on our pricing page.
-But all users should rest assured that in the spirit of eating our own dog food, we're using the geocoder ourselves and if it's down for you, it'll be down for us too and we'll be trying to fix it.
-Please follow us on twitter where we'll communicate in the rare event of any outage.
+But all users should rest assured that we're using the geocoder ourselves.
+If it's down for you, it'll be down for us too and we'll be trying to fix it.
+Please follow us on twitter where we'll communicate in the event of any outage.

 Why can't I just register lots of accounts and use them up to the free limit as a way to get out of paying anything?